 According to Cruise Bulletin, crew members typically live on the "B deck," which can be found just below the waterline.
 (On most ships, about a quarter of the boat is underwater.)
-Crew members typically share dorm-style rooms and are allowed access to fitness rooms, bars, and common areas to eat their meals.
+Crew members typically share dorm-style rooms and are allowed access to gyms, bars, and common areas to eat their meals.

 Some cruise ships have topless sunbathing decks.